Skip to main content

 Over the past 20 years, the cost to attend college has skyrocketed.
 And to make things even trickier, wages aren’t rising at the same pace to offset costs.
 If you or your child want to pursue a degree but you have no idea how to afford it, you’re not alone.

 However, there are a multitude of payment options to help fund education.
 If you’re a homeowner, you have the added option of tapping into your home’s equity via a HELOC or home equity loan.
 For many, this is more affordable than high-interest student loans.
 If you have less-than-perfect credit (anything under 700), you can look to private loan options like a Parent PLUS Loan.
-You also have a third option that involves no interest or monthly payments: equity sharing.
+You also have a third option that involves no monthly payments: home equity investments.

 Before deciding on an option, however, weigh the pros and cons of each as they relate to your financial situation.